Saharsh000/City-Explorer/README.md

-# Random City Explorer
+# Random City Explorer 🏙️

 ## Overview
-**Random City Explorer** is a Python-based application that selects a random city from a predefined list and provides information such as weather details and fun facts about the city.
+**Random City Explorer ** is a Python-based application that selects a random city from a predefined list and provides information such as weather details and fun facts about the city.
 It retrieves weather data using the OpenWeatherMap API and city facts using the Wikipedia API.

 This is another fun project by me.
-It's kinda useless lmao...
+It's kinda useless lmao... 😆

 ## Features
-- **Random City Selection**: Explore a different city every time you run the program.
+- **Random City Selection ** : Explore a different city every time you run the program.
-- **City Facts**: Provides interesting facts about the city from its Wikipedia page.
+- **City Facts 📄**: Provides interesting facts about the city from its Wikipedia page.
-- **Weather Information**: Fetches real-time(yep, I'm serious) weather data for the selected city using OpenWeatherMap API.
+- **Weather Information ☀️**: Fetches real-time(yep, I'm serious) weather data for the selected city using OpenWeatherMap API.

 ## How It Works
 1. The program selects a random city from a list of pre-defined cities.